Thank You to our Sponsor:

 - Support the protection of “binding arbitration” if businesses choose to utilize this form of conflict resolution.

-POLICY OBJECTIVE: Support legislation that protects consumer privacy without imposing unreasonable burdens on business.
+PRIVACY AND CYBERSECURITYPOLICY OBJECTIVE: Support legislation that protects consumer privacy without imposing unreasonable burdens on business.
+POSITIONS:

 - Support legislation that protects businesses from unreasonable burdens associated with the California Consumer Privacy Act and other privacy related issues.